 You've built a successful legal practice.
 Client relationships are strong, your work is respected, and your income reflects that success.
 But the complexity of managing a law practice—partnership structures, associate compensation, client trust account compliance, and tax optimization—requires more than standard accounting.

-Most lawyers we meet are paying 15-25% more in taxes than they should because they lack strategic tax advice integrated with practice management.
-They're filing returns, managing client accounts, and reacting to CRA inquiries instead of structuring their practice proactively.
+Many lawyers we meet are paying 15-25% more in taxes than they should because they lack strategic tax advice integrated with practice management.
+You're filing returns, managing client accounts, and reacting to CRA inquiries instead of structuring your practice proactively.

 At Swift Accounting, we specialize in tax and financial planning for legal professionals.
 We understand partnership agreements, associate arrangements, income pooling and distribution, trust account compliance, professional liability insurance implications, and the sophisticated tax strategies that apply to legal practices.
-We don't just file your return; we help you structure your practice and personal finances to optimize outcomes across multiple dimensions.
+We don't just file your return; we help you structure your practice and personal finances to reduce your tax burden, protect professional assets, and plan for long-term financial security.

 We analyze your practice structure, partnership agreement, compensation arrangements, and personal financial situation.
 We identify opportunities: partnership income allocation optimization, retained earnings strategy, spousal income splitting, and personal tax efficiency.
 We plan quarterly and strategize year-end positioning.